5 Top World Heritage Sites in India You Should Visit Once

 1. Humayun’s Tomb, Delhi

-Humayun’s Tomb was built in the Mughal era (1565-1572) and the monument is standing strong even today in the 21st Century.
-The tomb has gone through several restorations since the 15th century and is preserved as the World Heritage Site in India.
+Built in the Mughal era (1565-1572), Humayun’s Tomb is standing strong even today in the 21st Century.
+The tomb has gone through several restorations since the 15th century while preserved as the World Heritage Site in India.
 It’s one of the famous hangout spots for college students and tourists visiting Delhi.
 Owing to its scenic beauty, this Indian Heritage Site is also the most photographed monument in Delhi.

 2. Nalanda Mahavihara, Bihar

-One of the earliest universities of India, Nalanda Mahavihara located in Bihar was built in the 5th century.
+One of the earliest universities of India, Nalanda Mahavihara located in Bihar is preserved since the 5th century.
 Before the Mughals and British invaded India, Nalanda Mahavihara was the epitome of knowledge for over 800 years.
-The historical development of the site also witnessed the transformation of Buddhism into a religion as well as the development of educational and monastic traditions in India.
+The historical development of the site also witnessed the transformation of Buddhism into a religion as well as the growth of educational and monastic traditions in India.

 3. Champaner-Pavagadh Archaeological Park